-LADWP modified production wells W385 and W386 associated with monitoring site L4 recently by sealing the screen zone within the shallow aquifer.
-LADWP has reclassified these wells as new wells to allow for further evaluation before starting to operate them.
-Well W385, currently numbered as W385R was pump equipped and LADWP is planning to conduct a two month operational test to determine potential effects on nearby resources.
-Results of this test should allow a comparison of the response of groundwater table to pumping well W385R with a similar test that was conducted in 1993-94.
-Data collected and analysis conducted from the proposed 2-months pumping test will be used in the California Environmental Quality Act documentation for operation of wells W385R and W386R.
+LADWP recently modified production wells W385 and W386 associated with monitoring site L4 by sealing the screen zone within the shallow aquifer.
+As a result, modified wells will now be drawing water only from the deeper portion of the aquifer and should have minimal effect on groundwater levels in the shallow aquifer.
+Responding to the concerns on the effect of pumping these wells on nearby resources, LADWP has reclassified these as new wells (now numbered W385R and W386R) to allow for further evaluation before long-term operation.

+Well W385R has been pump-equipped and LADWP is planning to conduct a two-month pumping test to determine potential effects on nearby resources.
+Results of this test should allow a comparison of the response of groundwater table to pumping W385R at a rate of 2.5 cfs with a similar test that was conducted in 1993-94 (combined pumping rate of W385 and W386 at 16.5 cfs).
+LADWP plans to prepare appropriate California Environmental Quality Act (CEQA) documentation prior to the proposed two-months pumping test of W385R.
+Data collected and analysis conducted from the proposed two-month pumping test will be used for the CEQA documentation for activating wells W385R and W386R.